 In 1950, a New York City home developer, Home Guardian Company, developed a new community, Fire Island Pines.
 It was marketed as a fishing and beach resort to returning servicemen.
 The community grew slowly, with a small commercial strip developing along a harbor dredged into Great South Bay to provide boat slips and a wide berth for Sayville Ferry.

 From the beginning, the individual house lots in the Pines were much larger than in the Grove, which helped determine its fate as the more luxurious of the two communities.
-A former Broadway showgirl named Peggy Fears built the Yacht Club, a bar-restaurant on the harbor, and the Botel, a concrete hotel that still exists.
-Fears was Lesbian, and Gay people soon began to summer in the Pines, despite Home Guardian Company’s active discouragement.
+A former Broadway showgirl named Peggy Fears built the Yacht Club, a bar-restaurant on the harbor, and the Botel, a concrete hotel.
+Fears was Lesbian, and Gay people soon began to summer in the Pines despite Home Guardian Company’s active discouragement.
 Like the Grove, the Pines became a favored resort for Manhattan’s smart set: people involved in fashion, theater, and art.
 Many homeowners, however, resented Gay residents.
 The issue came to a head when a sign at the harbor entrance announced that the Pines was a “family community” and warned about unacceptable behavior.
 Nevertheless, the Pines became a haven for Gay New Yorkers — many of whom did not want to be associated with the increasingly notorious Grove.

 Disco, AIDS, and the Morning Party

 The Pines and the Grove became important sources for developments in the burgeoning disco music genre.
-Synchronization of lights with music supposedly originated in one of Fire Island’s Gay dance clubs, exported to Manhattan, and from there, around the world.
+Synchronization of lights with music supposedly originated in one of Fire Island’s Gay dance clubs, was exported to Manhattan, and from there, around the world.

 Tom Moulton has been credited with inventing the EP (extended-play) twelve-inch record while DJing at the Sandpiper, a disco in the Pines.
 The much larger Ice Palace in Cherry Grove attracted top DJ talent from New York City.
 In 1977, the popular disco group, the Village People, sang a song called “Fire Island,” with lyrics that mention different Gay clubs such as the Sandpiper, Ice Palace, and Monster.
 The decade culminated in Beach, a huge all-night dance party in 1979 that took place on the Atlantic Ocean beach.
 The party was a fund-raiser for the local volunteer fire department.

 Pines residents were among the first documented cases of AIDS.
 The disease quickly cut a wide swathe across both communities.
 By 1983, several homes were empty, their owners or their renters stricken by the disease.
 In 1985, a group of five friends charged admission to a morning party, which was a casual gathering of people who wanted to dance after the local disco had closed.
 The Morning Party, as it came to be known, benefited Gay Men’s Health Crisis, New York City’s principal AIDS service organization.
-The party grew so large it moved to the beach and attracted several thousand revelers until a spate of well-publicized drug overdoses ended the party in 1998.
+The event grew so large it moved to the beach and attracted several thousand revelers until a spate of well-publicized drug overdoses ended the party in 1998.

 Homecoming Queens, Invasion of the Pines, and Miss Fire Island